amalthundiyil/vigil/README.md

 ### From Source Code

-> You will need python3-pip, nodejs, npm and Docker to run the project successfully.
+> 💡 You will need Python, Node and Docker to run the project successfully.
 You can install it simply by running:
 >
 > ```sh
-> sudo apt install python3-pip python3.8-dev python3.8-venv nodejs npm
+> sudo apt install python3.8 python3.8-dev python3.8-venv python3-pip nodejs npm
 > ```

 From the project root folder run the following commands: